Novu Wellness Mental Health

 DopamineMakes socializing feel goodMakes it feel overwhelming

 Good news?
 Your brain isn’t broken.
 It’s just been trained to panic.
-And with time, support, and practice, it can learn a new pattern especially with therapies like EMDR for anxiety and mindfulness-based approaches.
+With time, support, and practice, it can learn a new pattern, especially with therapies like EMDR for anxiety and mindfulness-based approaches.

 Is Social Anxiety Becoming More Common Today?